 You can bike comfortably for an hour and a half or so.
 With training, you're confident you could average between 15 and 16 mph for 112 miles (total bike time between 6:15 and 7:30).

 Right now, you're capable of doing a long run in the 1:15 to 1:30 range.
 You think you could manage a marathon pace of 10- to 11-minute miles (total run time between 4:15 and 5:00).
-Up to this point, you've been training around eight to ten hours each week without major problems.
+Up to this point, you've been training around 8 to 10 hours each week without major problems.

 Due to a long list of commitments, weekday training is fairly light.
 However, weekends are open for long training hours.
 You realize taking at least one day off from training each week keeps you healthy and in good spirits.

-Training for an Ironman requires preparation.
+Training for an IRONMAN requires preparation.
 You'll need a plan that maps out what sport to do each day, for how long and what type of workout to do.
-For a plan preview, visit this link and scroll to the bottom.

 I've started off with a one-hour swim and a 30-minute run.
 The goal of the swim is to work on technique and neuromuscular training while keeping your intensity low, thus concentrating on form over speed.
 The run is done at a steady pace for aerobic maintenance, keeping your heart rate in a designated zone.